NeoGeographyToolkit/StereoPipeline/docs/tools/sat_sim.rst

   --rig-sensor-rotation-angles 0.0,5.0

-can be used to rotate each sensor in the sensor plane by the corresponding angle in degrees.
+can be invoked to rotate each sensor in the sensor plane by the corresponding angle in degrees.
+The in-sensor rotations get applied before the sensor and ground offsets.

 After the images and cameras are saved, the rig that created the data will be modified to make each sensor transform relative to the first sensor.
 The rig